amd/HPCTrainingDock/README.md

 # 5. Testing the Installation

-You can check that our training exercies run with your installation, by doing:
+You can check that your Docker container installation works as intended by testing it with examples from HPCTrainingExamples repository:

 ```bash
 git clone https://github.com/amd/HPCTrainingExamples && \